-AIA also teaches these courses in-person once per year at The Vision Show (Boston, 2016), and Automate (Chicago, 2017). *Pricing for in-person training varies
+AIA also teaches these courses in-person once per year at Automate (Detroit, May 17-20, 2021) and The Vision Show (Boston, 2022). *Pricing for in-person training varies

-The CVP-Advanced exam must be taken in-person at one of AIA’s designated locations.
-Click here for a list of all upcoming dates and locations for CVP testing.
+The CVP-Advanced exam is now available virtually with a live proctor.
+Click here for a list of all upcoming dates and times for CVP testing.

 There is a $495 cost per individual to take the CVP-Advanced exam.
 One free retake is included if a passing grade is not obtained on the first attempt.